natverse/nat.nblast/README.md

 databases of neurons.
 There is also suport for all x all comparison for a group of neurons.
 This can produce a distance matrix suitable for hierarchical clustering, which is also implemented in the package.

-These tools are designed as an addon for the [NeuroAnatomy Toolbox](https://github.com/jefferis/nat) (nat) R package, which you must first install.
+These tools are designed as an addon for the [NeuroAnatomy Toolbox](https://github.com/jefferis/nat) (nat) R package, which will be installed as dependency.

+You will probably find the following online documentation helpful:

+* http://jefferislab.github.io/nat.nblast - Online documentation for this R package
+* http://jefferislab.org/si/nblast - Overview of NBLAST algorithm and online tools

 ## Installation
 This package has  been released to [CRAN](https://cran.r-project.org/package=nat.nblast)